 Fortunately my concerns were unfounded because the gameplay treats May and Cody’s predicament as something they must overcome, and not as existential angst that must be thrust onto the two players.
 In other words, this is not a game about divorce as It Takes Two is more interested in focusing on the couple’s task to work with one another, and thereby crafting fun and absorbing two-player gameplay from this idea.

-For instance, in the game’s earlier segments May and Cody head up an enormous tree after discovering that a branch leads directly into Rose’s bedroom window.
+For instance, in the game’s earlier segments May and Cody climb an enormous tree after discovering that a branch leads directly into Rose’s bedroom window.
 As you’d expect, this section starts with a platforming section where the duo hop from one twig to the next, and it even includes moments that require swinging with a grappling hook.
 Fun, but not unexpected.

 What follows is an incredible expedition through the enormous military bunker carved inside the tree by the warmongering squirrels.
 Players will fight the wasp army and other insects in one cavernous room after another, and later sections have players riding on a barrel lid through a river flowing on the inside of the tree.